 The major nursing care planning goals for patients with Anxiety Disorders are:

-- Client will verbalize ways to intervene in escalating anxiety within 1 week.
+- The client will verbalize ways to intervene in escalating anxiety within 1 week.

-- Client will be able to recognize symptoms of onset of anxiety and intervene before reaching the panic stage by time of discharge from treatment.
+- The client will be able to recognize symptoms of the onset of anxiety and intervene before reaching the panic stage by the time of discharge from treatment.

 The nursing interventions for anxiety disorders are:

-- Stay calm and be nonthreatening.
-Maintain a calm, nonthreatening manner while working with client; anxiety is contagious and may be transferred from staff to client or vice versa.
+- Stay calm and be non-threatening.
+Maintain a calm, nonthreatening manner while working with clients; anxiety is contagious and may be transferred from staff to client or vice versa.

-- Assure client of safety.
-Reassure client of his or her safety and security; this can be conveyed by physical presence of the nurse; do not leave client alone at this time.
+- Assure the client of safety.
+Reassure the client of his or her safety and security; this can be conveyed by the physical presence of the nurse; do not leave the client alone at this time.

 - Be clear and concise with words.
-Use simple words and brief messages, speak calmly and clearly, to explain hospital experiences to client; in an intensely anxious situation, client is unable to comprehend anything but the most elementary communication.
+Use simple words and brief messages, and speak calmly and clearly, to explain hospital experiences to the client; in an intensely anxious situation, the client is unable to comprehend anything but the most elementary communication.

 - Administer medications as prescribed.
 Administer tranquilizing medication, as ordered by physician; assess medication for effectiveness and for adverse side effects.